-Mauritius has long been considered a paradise island in the Indian Ocean – it’s hard to believe it’s a just a short-haul flight from South Africa.
-The Oberoi’s The Restaurant has tranquil views of the capital Port Louis’s glittering lights in the distance – as well as cuisine that shines on your plate.
+Mauritius has long been considered a paradise island in the Indian Ocean – it’s hard to believe that it’s a just a short-haul flight from South Africa.
+The Oberoi’s The Restaurant has tranquil views of the capital Port Louis’s glittering lights in the distance and cuisine that shines just as brightly on your plate.
 Mauritian and Indian dishes are worth opting for: try a fish moilee with coconut milk, or scampi and taro cake with coriander chutney and palm-heart salad.
 Desserts will remind you that you’re on a dreamy tropical island as bananas, pineapples and coconut are paired with basil or star anise into fresh takes on ravioli, sorbets and soufflés.
 Even the green pea risotto is taken to new heights with a subtle hibiscus emulsion.

 On fine nights, head to On The Rocks for a beach barbeque (think massive tiger prawns on the coals) or the historic Gunpowder Room to enjoy a touch of the past.
 The wine list is dominated by France’s finest but Chile, Australia, Italy, South Africa, New Zealand and even India are also represented.